 - Desolder each of the remaining components leads individually using a skipping method to reduce thermal buildup at adjacent hole locations.

 Although challenging, BGA rework can be routine.
 A key to ensuring a successful outcome is control of the solder volume.
 During the original board assembly process, a solder mask applied between the BGA pad and connecting via acts as a solder dam to prevent solder from flowing down the connecting circuit and in the via.

 This technique covers the preparation of these pads to control solder flow:

-- Carefully inspect each dog bone under a microscope to determine if solder mask is needed.
+- Carefully inspect each dog bone under a microscope to determine if a solder mask is needed.